debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 ### Predicting the ISL champions

 That's what there is to PCA.
-It finds correlations between the columns of the data (if any) and reduces the number of columns required to describe the major patterns in it.
+It identifies correlations among the columns of the data (if any) and reduces the number of columns needed to describe the major patterns in the data.
 In our case, we have reduced the 5D ISL data to a more manageable 2D data.
 But do the first two PCs have any predictive ability?
 Can they predict who the champions were, and who finished at the bottom?

 The short answer is: not necessarily.
 PCA doesn't know how the league committee ranks the teams.